The nekRS Input Files

 operations.
 Some of the parameters in the sections can be overridden through the use of

-user-defined functions - see, for example, the viscosity
+user-defined functions - see, for example, the viscosity key in

-section.
+the VELOCITY section.
 This parameter is used to set a constant viscosity, whereas

 for variable-property simulations, a user-defined function will override the viscosity